 Sulfateq is focused on mitigating mitochondrial dysfunction in non-communicable diseases.
 Proof-of-concept studies and lead identification studies are currently ongoing in the cardiovascular, renal, neurological and inflammatory research space.

 Sulfateq currently has 6 active R&D programs across a wide range on non-communicable diseases.
-All SUL compounds in R&D are orally available, small molecule compounds that maintain, improve or restore mitochondrial function during disease.
+SUL-238 is an orally available, small molecule compound that maintains, improves or restores mitochondrial function during disease.